It’s still one of the best parts of my day.

-I’ve been commuting to work by bicycle for ten years now.
+I’ve been commuting to work by bicycle for 10 years now — not every day and less so as the kids get older and need to be shuttled around more — but as regularly as I can manage.
 I live in Newton near the Brighton line and work at the Globe offices in Dorchester; my various routes, each around 10 miles, take me along the Charles, or through Allston and downtown, or through Roxbury from Longwood to Savin Hill.
 It’s hardcore urban bicycling, and I love it.

 This gets me expressions of both concern and occasionally scorn.
 And when tragedy occurs, as it did recently to two bicyclists in the Boston area, one killed in a collision with a car, another with a tractor-trailer, people start looking at me like I’m crazy.
 Why take the risk?
 How is that fun?